Sydney McLaughlin shatters 400 hurdles world record

 It would be no surprise to see McLaughlin (and Muhammad) on America’s 4×400 relay team, too, just as they were last summer in Tokyo where they helped the U.S. win gold.

-Speaking of that 400 flat, McLaughlin teased the idea that she might have a future there, as well.
+Speaking of that 400 flat, McLaughlin teased the idea that she might also have a future there.

 “My coach thinks there’s a lot more to be done,” she said.
 “At some point, we could do maybe the 4, or maybe the 100 hurdles.
 He says to just really enjoy the 400 hurdles while I’m doing it, and then, if you want to expand, go from there.
 So, the sky’s the limit for sure.”